DinoChiesa/get-gcp-id-token/README.md

 But the catch is, this works if and only if the command is run from a Google Compute Engine (GCE) instance.
-It can be from a raw VM, or a Cloud Run app, or a Cloud Shell instance... or an Apigee API!
-This request gets an ID token for the service account which is used by the GCE instance.
-You do not need to create or download or reference a service account _key file_ for this to work.
-This call won't work if you try invoking that endpoint from your laptop, or a build server that runs outside of GCP.
+It can be from a raw VM, or a Cloud Run app, or a Cloud Shell instance... or an Apigee API proxy!

+This request gets an ID token for the service account which is used by the underlying GCE instance.
+Every VM in Google Cloud has a service account identity; it will use "the default" SA identity, or one you specify.
+This call relies on that inherent identity, and it won't work if you try invoking that endpoint from your laptop, or cloud shell, or a build server that runs outside of GCP.

+You do not need to create or download or reference or manage a service account _key file_ for this to work.

-## Via the special `jwt-bearer` grant
+## Using a key file, and the special `jwt-bearer` grant

 You can get an ID token on behalf of a service account if you possess the service account key file.
+The use of downloaded [Service Account credentials](https://cloud.google.com/iam/docs/service-account-creds) is discouraged by Google, and it is not subtle.

+> Caution: Service account keys are a security risk if not managed correctly.
+You should choose a more secure alternative to service account keys whenever possible.
+If you must authenticate with a service account key, you are responsible for the security of the private key and for other operations described by Best practices for managing service account keys. ...

+A main landing page describing the user of service account keys bears the title ["Migrate from service account keys"](https://cloud.google.com/iam/docs/migrate-from-service-account-keys), and the text there reads:

+> Service account keys are commonly used to authenticate to Google Cloud services.
+However, they can also become a security risk if they're not managed properly, increasing your vulnerability to threats like credential leakage, privilege escalation, information disclosure, and non-repudiation.
+In many cases, you can authenticate with more secure alternatives to service account keys.

+But it is still possible.
-To do so, you must send a specially-formed signed JWT, to the /token endpoint.
+To use this approach, you must send a specially-formed self-signed JWT, to the /token endpoint.

+This process is documented [here](https://cloud.google.com/iap/docs/authentication-howto#authenticate-service-account).

 In more detail, the request-for-token looks like this:

 ```
 POST https://oauth2.googleapis.com/token